Rhodri Jeffreys-Jones: Biography

 Jeffreys-Jones was born in Carmarthen and grew up speaking Welsh in Harlech.
 Having moved to Harlech at a young age, he attended Ysgol Ardudwy, the local comprehensive school.
 He attended the University College of Wales at Aberystwyth (now Aberystwyth University), taking a B.A. in 1963.
 During 1964-65 he pursued graduate study at the University of Michigan and, during 1965–66, at Harvard University.
 In 1967 Jeffreys-Jones took his PhD in American history at Cambridge University in England.
 He stated in 2020:

 I originally approached American history after following a left wing trajectory that billed the United States as arch-conservative, arch-capitalist, and hostile to democratic socialism and world peace.

 He taught as a tutor of history at Harvard's Kirkland House, at Fitzwilliam College, Cambridge University, and for the Transport and General Workers Union before becoming a lecturer in history at the University of Edinburgh in 1967.
 After rising through the academic ranks as a lecturer and reader, in 1997 he became the university's second professor of American history, or its first exclusive professor of American history, given that in 1965 George "Sam" Shepperson had become "Professor of Commonwealth and American History."
-During his career, Jeffreys-Jones held visiting appointments, including: a Postdoctoral Fellowship at the Charles Warren Center for the Study of American History at Harvard (1971–72); a Stipendiary at the JFK Institut für Nordamerikastudien, Berlin, Germany; and a Canadian Commonwealth Fellowship and visiting professor at the University of Toronto.
+During his career, Jeffreys-Jones held visiting appointments, including: a Postdoctoral Fellowship at the Charles Warren Center for the Study of American History at Harvard (1971–72); a Stipendiary at the JFK Institut für Nordamerikastudien, Berlin, Germany; and a Canadian Commonwealth Fellowship and visiting professorship at the University of Toronto.
 Jeffreys-Jones has directed postgraduate students, master's and doctoral.
 Jeffreys-Jones was one of the founders of the Scottish Association for the Study of America.